Skint Dad

 What do you have?

-If you have some food, any food, then you may be able to cook up a few different things.
+If you have any food, you may be able to cook a few different things.

 Get out of your comfort zone

-Your favourite meals may be a roast dinner or a spag bol, but you’re going to need to adapt and learn to be a bit inventive for a while.
+Your favourite meals may be a roast dinner or a spaghetti bolognese, but you’re going to need to adapt and learn to be a bit inventive for a while.

 Head to Supercook.
 It’s like the Google of recipes.

 Add in every single ingredient you have – even if you think it’s a silly thing to cook with.
-The more things you add, the more recipes suggestions it’ll give you.
+The more things you add, the more recipe suggestions it’ll give you.

 Thrifty Lesley also has a mass of mega-budget recipes.